globalcve/oneclick-ubuntu-vm-sandbox/README.md

 ## 🔒 Security Note

-This provides good isolation for testing and experimentation, but is **not a maximum-security sandbox**.
+This provides good isolation for testing and quick Dev experimentation, but is **not a maximum-security sandbox**.
 The VM has network access and shares the display server.
 Suitable for testing unknown software and preventing accidental host damage, but not recommended for analyzing malicious code.

 ## 📦 Installation